 Autism Services and Resources Connecticut holding 26th Annual Walk for Autism

-WALLINGFORD, Conn., April 27, 2023 /PRNewswire/ -- Autism Services and Resources Connecticut (ASRC) is holding its' Walk for Autism on May 21st, 2023 at Quinnipiac University's North Haven campus to promote its mission to provide lifelong access and opportunities for those with Autism Spectrum Disorder (ASD).
+WALLINGFORD, CONNECTICUT, UNITED STATES, April 28, 2023/EINPresswire.com/ -- Autism Services and Resources Connecticut (ASRC) is holding its’ Walk for Autism on May 21st, 2023 at Quinnipiac University’s North Haven campus to promote its mission to provide lifelong access and opportunities for those with Autism Spectrum Disorder (ASD).

 Participants may sign up individually or with a team and enjoy food trucks, raffles, contests, music and much more.
 For the second year in a row, select inclusive businesses, transition organizations and state agencies will be on hand to share best practices and ideas as part of the “Inclusive Employment Showcase”, aimed at helping the neurodiverse community navigate the often difficult paths to employment.
 Returning from a pandemic hiatus this year is the ASRC CT Autism Resource Fair, bringing together exhibitors from a variety of businesses and organizations that support the neurodiverse community.
 Also returning this year as celebrity Master of Ceremonies will be News 8 Anchor/Reporter Sarah Cody.